TOS vs TradeStation

 Margin Services

-thinkorswim and TradeStation both focus on advanced trading for experienced investors, so margin is available.
+thinkorswim and TradeStation both focus on advanced trading for experienced investors.
+Naturally, margin trading is available at both firms.

-You can’t switch from cash to margin status on the thinkorswim platform, although Schwab’s website does have that tool (look under the Profile button in the upper-right corner of the website).
-Going the other way, from margin to cash, requires a phone call.
+It isn’t possible to change an account from cash to margin directly on the thinkorswim platform, although Schwab’s website does have this function (look under the Profile button in the upper-right corner of the website).
+Switching from margin back to cash requires a phone call.
 TradeStation has the same policy for either change.

-Neither thinkorswim nor TradeStation shows margin requirements on its trading platforms for specific securities, although both firms show general numbers on their websites, and TradeStation has a list of securities on its site with special requirements.
+Neither thinkorswim nor TradeStation displays margin requirements on its trading platforms for every specific security, although both firms publish general numbers on their websites, and TradeStation has a list of securities on its site with special requirements.

 Winner: Pretty close overall